stalk-calvin/docker-react/README.md

 I wanted to start my react tutorial with an environment for me to be able to play in.
 Docker provided me with containers where I can try out a few different containers.

-Here is one example of creating an sample react app with Docker.
+Here is one example of creating a sample react app with Docker.